Which place is cheaper, Columbia or Washington?

 Which city is more affordable and which is best for your travel style?
 If you're trying to figure out where to go next, comparing the travel costs between Washington and Columbia can help you decide which place is right for you.

 Washington, DC is the capital city of the United States of America.
 It is also a city rich in history and culture.
 The city dates back to 1791 when the states of Maryland and Virginia donated the land to create the capital.
 In 1846, Congress returned the land that was ceded by Virginia and in 1871 it created a single municipal government with the remaining area.
 Today, Washington, DC has a population of over 600,000 people.
 The metropolitan area includes suburbs in Maryland and Virginia and has a population of about 5.8 million.

 Both the largest and capital city of South Carolina, Columbia is literally the center of everything.
 Geographically it is located in the middle of the state, and it is the home to the University of South Carolina, the Army's Fort Jackson, as well as a variety of museums that celebrate the city's art, history, and culture.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Washington is $155, while the average daily cost in Columbia is $0.00.
+The average daily cost (per person) in Washington is $198, while the average daily cost in Columbia is $0.00.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Washington and Columbia in more detail.

 Looking for a hotel in Washington or Columbia?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.